There’s just something special about Charleston, SC that makes it irresistibly romantic.

 Come stroll through beautiful gardens and take a rowboat out on the pond for your own unique and private romantic getaway for the day.

-This attraction is outside of the city in the town of Moncks Corner, but the rowboat rental is included in your $10 admission.
+This attraction is outside of the city in the town of Moncks Corner, about a 45min drive, but the rowboat rental is included in general admission.

 8. Try an Escape Room

-For the couples that want to have fun together!
-Find out how well you and your spouse can problem solve together (without fighting, please!).
-Try an escape room!
+For the couples that want to do fun things together, try an escape room!
+Find out how well you and your SO can problem solve together (without fighting, please!).

-Escape in 60 currently offers four different story lines with varying difficulties.
-All games are $28 per person.
+Escape in 60 currently offers six different story lines with varying difficulties.
+Which story/room you choose also depends what time you book.
+All games are $33 per person.

 A perfect indoor activity for a rainy day in Charleston and a fun way to pass an hour with your best friend!